TheOdinProject/curriculum/ruby/computer_science/hash_map_data_structure.md

 For example, if we are to find the bucket where the value `"Manon"` will land, then we do the following:
 ![hashing using hash code and modular operation example](https://cdn.statically.io/gh/TheOdinProject/curriculum/7ea463cfb7c05c330d72f5977cc5fe3b0c640b86/javascript/computer_science/hash_map_data_structure/imgs/01.png)

-If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets have items in them, then collisions are guaranteed, it is mathematically impossible not to.
+As we continue to add nodes into our buckets, collisions get more and more likely.
+Eventually however, there will be more nodes than there are buckets, which guarantees a collision (check the additional resources section for an explanation of this fact if you're curious).

 Remember we don't want collisions.
 In a perfect world each bucket will either have 0 or 1 Node only, so we grow our buckets to have more chance that our Nodes will spread and not stack up in the same buckets.
 To grow our buckets, we create a new buckets list that is double the size of the old buckets list, then we copy all nodes over to the new buckets.